Components of A/B Testing

 As a marketer, you want to make the most of every user interaction.
-A lot of things don't go as planned because your marketing funnel is broken at different points.
+When it comes to conversion rate optimization (CRO), A lot of things don't go as planned because your marketing funnel is broken at different points.
 You face form drop-offs, cart abandonments, high bounce rates, etc. These leakages result in losing quality traffic, low conversion rates, and hence, revenue.

 The bounce rate is a good indicator of your website's performance since it measures the number of visitors who bounced from your webpage.
 A high bounce rate could be because of no clear CTAs, too much/little information on the page, content not aligned with visitor's persona, and so on.
 With A/B testing you can make iterative changes to elements on your webpage and test them to find the better performing variant, and keep visitors on the page for longer.